 The Fund's approach to engagement recognises the importance of working in partnership to magnify the voice and maximise the influence of investors as owners.
 The Fund expects its investment managers to work collaboratively with others if this will lead to greater influence and deliver improved outcomes for shareholders and more broadly.
 The Fund appreciates that to gain the attention of companies in addressing governance concerns; it needs to join with other investors sharing similar concerns.
 To ensure effective and consistent use of the voting rights, investment managers are tasked with exercising the voting rights accruing to the Fund.
-If important issues impacting local residents do emanate from actions of invested companies, the Pensions Committee will contact investment managers in charge of assets of such a company to make their opinion known and ask for such to be presented at meetings with the company or reflected in their voting pattern.
+If important issues affecting local residents do emanate from actions of invested companies, the Pensions Committee will contact investment managers in charge of assets of such a company to make their opinion known and ask for such to be presented at meetings with the company or reflected in their voting pattern.

-The Fund complies with the UK Stewardship Code and a statement of compliance which explains the arrangements which support its commitment to each of the seven principles is also published on the website.
+The Fund complies with the UK Stewardship Code and a statement of compliance that explains the arrangements supporting its commitment to each of the seven principles.